munificent/craftinginterpreters/book/closures.md

 ### Closing upvalues at runtime

 The compiler helpfully emits an `OP_CLOSE_UPVALUE` instruction to tell the VM exactly when a local variable should be hoisted onto the heap.
-Executing that is the interpreter's responsibility:
+Executing that instruction is the interpreter's responsibility.

 ^code interpret-close-upvalue (2 before, 1 after)

-When we reach that instruction, the variable we are hoisting is right on top of the stack.
+When we reach the instruction, the variable we are hoisting is right on top of the stack.
 We call a helper function, passing the address of that stack slot.
 That function is responsible for closing the upvalue and moving the local from the stack to the heap.
 After that, the VM is free to discard the stack slot,